harrymkt/gui_bgt_dictionary_converter/README.md

 This is a GUI program.

-Convertion of the following types are supported:
+Convertion of the supported types can be found in the supported.md file.

-* bool
-* double
-* float
-* int
-* string
-* long
-* short
-* unsigned int

 # how to use?
 using GUI bgt dictionary converter is quite simple.

-first of all, click on the file *bgtdict.bgt* or *bgtdict.exe*(If the script is compiled).
+first of all, click on the file ‵bgtdict.bgt‵ or ‵bgtdict.exe‵(If the script is compiled).

 the following 3 inputs will be promted:

-* source: the source filename.
+* source: the source file name that is to be retrieved.
-* dest: the destanation file.
+* dest: the destination file that is to be saved.
-* type: the type that should be executed.
+* execution type: the type that should be executed. the supported execution types can be found in the supported.md file.

-the following types are available:

-  * 0: save from the source file to the destanation file as the non understandable data.
-  * 1: retrieve the data to the destanation file.

 enjoy!